Reputation and Impact in Academic Careers: Abstract

 \section{Abstract}

 Reputation is an important social construct in science, which enables informed quality assessments of both publications and careers of scientists in the absence of complete systemic information.
-However, the relation between the reputation and career growth of an individual remains poorly understood, despite recent proliferation of quantitative research evaluation methods.
-Here we develop an original framework for measuring how citation paths are influenced by two distinct factors: the scientific impact, measured by the citation count $c_{i,p}$ of each individual publication $p$ versus the reputation of its central author $i$, using his/her total citations $C_{i}$ as the measure.
-To estimate their relative strength, we perform a longitudinal analysis on the careers of 450 highly-cited scientists and find a citation crossover $c_{\times}$ which makes the strength of the reputation effect distinguishable.
-For publications with $c < c_{\times}$, the author's reputation is found to dominate the citation rate.
-Hence, a new publication may gain a significant early advantage corresponding to roughly a 66\% increase in the citation rate for each tenfold increase increase in the reputation $C_{i}$.
+However, the relation between reputation and career growth of an individual remains poorly understood, despite recent proliferation of quantitative research evaluation methods.
+Here we develop an original framework for measuring how a publication's citation rate $\Delta c$ depends on the reputation of its central author $i$, in addition to its net citation count $c$.
+To estimate the strength of the reputation effect, we perform a longitudinal analysis on the careers of 450 highly-cited scientists, using the total citations $C_{i}$ of each scientist as his/her reputation measure.
+We find a citation crossover $c_{\times}$ which distinguishes the strength of the reputation effect.
+For publications with $c < c_{\times}$, the author's reputation is found to dominate the annual citation rate.
+Hence, a new publication may gain a significant early advantage corresponding to roughly a 66\% increase in the citation rate for each tenfold increase in $C_{i}$.
 However, the reputation effect becomes negligible for highly cited publications meaning that for $c\geq c_{\times}$ the citation rate measures scientific impact more transparently.
 In addition we have developed a stochastic reputation model, which is found to reproduce numerous statistical observations for real careers, thus providing insight into the microscopic mechanisms underlying cumulative advantage in science.